MislavJaksic/Knowledge-Repository/Productivity/TomCritchlow/TheStrategicIndependant/04YesAnd/01OfficeIsATheatreOfWork/README.md

 Did you ever experience:
 * Working on a detailed presentation only for the meeting to get derailed 5 slides in.
-* Ritually showing our face at our desks at the appropriate time to signal that we’re working.
+* Ritually showing our face at our desks at the appropriate time to signal that we're working.
 * Attending weekly status meetings to create the performance of keeping things moving.
 * Brainstorm sessions to create the illusion of inclusive creativity.
 * Workshops with scripted games and exercises and sticky notes to ensure everyone has a good time.
-* Jealousy of colleagues who don’t do good work but excel at presenting their work.
+* Jealousy of colleagues who don't do good work but excel at presenting their work.
-* People who talk about their work getting promoted more than those that don’t.
+* People who talk about their work getting promoted more than those that don't.

 Silent success, work that speaks for itself is a myth!
 Do the opposite: performance of the work is work!